NicolasAubinet/nanoTimer/README.md

        height="60"/>
 </a>

-Speedcubing timer app to keep track of your times and averages everywhere.
+Android speedcubing timer app to keep track of your times and averages everywhere.

 ## Features: